wharfkit/website/src/lib/docs/SessionKit/AccountCreationPlugin.md

 ## Development

 Developers can create their own `AccountCreationPlugin` using the provided interface and abstract class.
-These tools allow for the use of any account creation service available within Wharf.
+These tools allow for the use of any Antelope account creation service within Wharf.
 The [account-creation-plugin-template](https://github.com/wharfkit/account-creation-plugin-template) is available on Github to help developers get started.

 ### Structure

-When building a `AccountCreationPlugin`, the shape of the plugin can either be a Javascript class or a simple object that conforms to the interface.
+When building an `AccountCreationPlugin`, the shape of the plugin can either be a Javascript class or a simple object that conforms to the following interface:

 ```ts
 interface AccountCreationPlugin {